 Betsy Brody has worked in educational institutions for 27 years, both in the classroom and as an administrator.
 Her journey began in France where she taught ELL ranging in age from 5 to 85 in public schools, specialized educational industries, and private homes.
 She worked as Director of Admissions at International High School prior to joining San Francisco Day School six years ago as Director of High School Counseling and Co-Director of Diversity.

-Loren Moyé has been teaching for twenty-seven years, twenty-one of those years at San Francisco Day School.
+Loren Moyé has been teaching for 29 years, 22 of those years at San Francisco Day School.
 Prior to SF Day, he taught in the San Francisco Unified School District.
 His teaching experience covers third and fourth grades, all subjects, and seventh and eighth-grade math.
 He was formerly a co-director of Aim High, a free summer program for low-income middle school youth in the Bay area.
 He is currently the Director of Diversity and Dean of Faculty at SF Day and on the staff for the National SEED Project.